Marionette (Fringe): Reviews

 Like Ken Tucker, Hanson also loved how Olivia coped with someone posing as herself, saying that it made her seem like an "honest, real woman".
 Despite not typically liking "monster-of-the-week" episodes, James Poniewozik of Time Magazine thought it "did quite a good job using the case to tell the story of the tension between Peter and Olivia, and the emotional aftermath of returning to a life someone else has borrowed".
 Rhea Dee of Pinkraygun.com almost entirely focused on Olivia's reactions to being back in the prime universe.
 Dee praised the realistic tone, writing that normally in other shows she was used to the female character being "annoying" after trauma, but "not once in this episode did I feel like Olivia’s emotions were irrational".

-The staff of Open Salon.com enjoyed the episode, writing "While I enjoyed the last eight weeks of alternate universe hijinks, this week's episode reminded me of what I had been missing from the earlier seasons...
+The staff of Open Salon enjoyed the episode, writing "While I enjoyed the last eight weeks of alternate universe hijinks, this week's episode reminded me of what I had been missing from the earlier seasons...
 It's nice to know we'll be back with our good old regular Earth-1 team for the foreseeable future.
 Overall, this week was really well done - very effectively creepy, well directed and plotted with just the right about of gore to make you jump".
 Jeff Jensen of Entertainment Weekly named "Marionette" the eleventh best episode of the series, calling it "a strong, disturbing outing that was part of Fringes mid-series peak, in which the show found its best storytelling voice by crafting strange, emotionally resonant case-of-the-week plots that thematically paralleled the ongoing character arcs in ways that felt organic, not contrived."
 In a similar 2013 list, Den of Geek ranked the episode as the third best of the entire series.